Chesterfield Market Place railway station: Opening

-The station was opened as "Chesterfield" by the LD&ECR on 8 March 1897 and was the headquarters of the line.
-It was renamed "Chesterfield Market Place" on 1 January 1907.
-The station was closed to passengers by BR on 3 December 1951 because of the prohibitive cost of maintaining and repairing Bolsover Tunnel, together with concerns over Doe Lea Viaduct and the limited amount of traffic.
+The station was opened as Chesterfield by the LD&ECR on 8 March 1897 and was the headquarters of the line.
+It was renamed Chesterfield Market Place on 1 January 1907.

+The station was closed to passengers by British Railways on 3 December 1951 because of the prohibitive cost of maintaining and repairing Bolsover Tunnel, together with concerns over Doe Lea Viaduct and the limited amount of traffic.
 Goods services continued until 4 March 1957.

 Market Place station was situated on West Bars, adjacent to two old inns; the White Horse and the Bird in Hand.
 To take advantage of the additional custom generated by the railway, the owners of the White Horse, William Stones brewery of Sheffield, applied to build a new hotel.
 This was approved by the licensing magistrates in April 1898.